jecsham/naizu-pagev2/wiki/mounts.md

 ### Why Mounts Instead of Teleportation?

 Although this is a vanilla-style SMP, we chose to add mounts as a **more immersive and balanced alternative** to teleport commands.
 Instant travel breaks the flow and scale of the world.
 Mounts, on the other hand, offer a convenient way to reach nearby places while still respecting time, distance, and terrain.
-Home an spawn commands will
+Home an spawn commands will continues to work as usual, but we encourage you to use them wisely.

 ### Limitations & Notes